Filipe-Leite/c2s-authetication/README.md

 ## 4 - Open 3 terminal sessions:

-### 4.1 - Go to c2s-frontend directory and run:
+### 4.1 - Go to c2s-frontend directory and run to run the front-end system:

 npm start

-### 4.2 - Make sure you have redis installed and run:
+### 4.2 - Make sure you have redis installed and run to run the redis server:

 redis-server

 ### 4.3 - Go to c2s-frontend/server directory and run:
+#### This step is for run the websocket for listen to redis modifications in task_updates channel

 npm run dev